 Credit risk arises when there is the possibility of the Commission's receivables defaulting on their contractual obligations resulting in financial loss to the Commission.
+Credit risk also arises from cash and cash equivalents held at banks and financial institutions.

-The maximum exposure to credit risk at end of the reporting period in relation to each class of recognised financial assets is the gross carrying amount of those assets inclusive of any provisions for impairment, as shown in the table at Note 21(c) 'Financial Instruments Disclosures' and Note 11 'Receivables'.
+The maximum exposure to credit risk at the end of the reporting period in relation to each class of recognised financial assets is the gross carrying amount of those assets inclusive of any provisions for impairment, as shown in the table at Note 18(c) 'Financial Instruments' and Note 10 'Receivables'.

-The credit risk associated with the Commission's financial assets is minimal because the main receivable is the amounts receivable for services.
-The Commission trades only with recognised, creditworthy third parties.
-It has policies in place to ensure that sales of products and services are made to customers with an appropriate credit history.
+The Commission does not have any significant credit risk as services are provide only to government agencies.
 In addition, receivable balances are monitored on an ongoing basis with the result that the Commission's exposure to bad debts is minimal.
-At the end of the reporting period, there were no significant concentrations of credit risk.
+At the end of the reporting period there were no significant concentrations of credit risk, other than in respect of cash and cash equivalents.